sofiamejiamuro/First-NPM-Package/README.md

 # What's this?

 Get perfect shadows!

 First exercise to create a npm library.

-Based on a youtube video that currently can't remenber.
+Based on a youtube video that currently can't remember, as soon as I can I paste the link.

 # Installation

 `npm i sombritas --save`